Wednesday, September 14, 2022

 39. According to Emma, the plates “often lay on the table without any attempt at concealment, wrapped in a small linen table cloth.”

 This statement has been taken to mean Joseph never used the plates during the translation, but that is not what it says.
 Joseph had to leave the plates somewhere when he wasn’t using them.
-That doesn’t mean he didn’t actually use them when he translated.
+That does not mean he didn’t actually use them when he translated.
 This is not complicated.

 40. When asked if Joseph had dictated from the Bible or from a manuscript he had prepared earlier, Emma flatly denied those possibilities: “He had neither manuscript nor book to read from.”